 The Wilson Center offers a community deeply engaged in understanding and solving key problems of our time.
 The fellowship presented an opportunity to learn, contribute, and grow.
 I am grateful for the experience.

-The 21 fellows include scholars and practitioners from the United States, Australia, Brazil, Canada, Germany, India, Moldova, Nigeria, Russia, and the United Kingdom.Read about their projects
+The 22 scholars and practitioners—13 women and 9 men—are from the United States, Brazil, China, Finland, Georgia, Germany, Ghana, India, Mexico, Russia, South Korea, and Switzerland.Read about their projects